bergercookie/Pump3000/docs/pump-commands.rst

 *Description*

-    Volume pushing / drawing mechanism.
+    Volume Pickup (P) / Dispense (D) mechanism.
 The user can issue a volume delivery as well as issue a special push / pull all action.
 In case the special action is given, the  'vol' argument is neglected